-Donald Force is Assistant Professor at the University of Wisconsin-Milwaukee School of Information Studies (SOIS), where he teaches courses in the archival studies program.
+Donald Force is Associate Professor at the University of Wisconsin-Milwaukee School of Information Studies (SOIS), where he teaches courses in the archival studies program.
 He received his Ph.D. from the University of British Columbia.
-His areas of research involve archival science pedagogy, the history of recordkeeping practices, and legal issues associated with records management practices in North America.
+His areas of research involve digital archival collections, archival science pedagogy, the history of recordkeeping practices, and legal issues associated with records management practices in North America.

 INFOST 501: Foundations of Library and Information Science

 INFOST 655: Information and Records Management